tonyjurg/Nestle1904GBI/docs/about.md

 # Differences between datasets

-The Text-Fabric datasets differ from each other in terms of the amount of syntactical information included.
-This can easily been seen by comparing the way they present text, grammar and syntax.
-The following two images show the graphical presentation of John 1:1.
+The Text-Fabric datasets vary in terms of the included syntactical information, which is evident when comparing their presentation of text, grammar, and syntax.
+Below are two images depicting the graphical representation of John 1:1.

 ## The Nestle1904GBI implementation